cloudevents/spec/discovery.md

   defined value, this attribute MUST appear.

   A client MAY choose to include this attribute on an "update" operation.
-  If present then the Discovery Endpoint MUST ensure that the value on the incoming request matches the current value within the Discovery Endpoint, and if it does not then an error MUST be generated and the Service MUST NOT be updated.
-However, if the incoming request does not include this attribute then the Discovery Endpoint MUST skip this timestamp check.
+  If present then the Discovery Endpoint MUST ensure that the value on the incoming request matches the current value within the Discovery Endpoint, and if it does not then an error MUST be generated and the Service Entry MUST NOT be updated.
+However, if the incoming request does not include this attribute then the Discovery Endpoint MUST skip the version matching check.
-  Note: regardless of whether the incoming request had this attribute or not, a subsequent retrieval of this Service Entry will have an updated value for this attribute.
+  Note: regardless of whether the incoming request has this attribute or not, a subsequent retrieval of this Service Entry MUST have an updated value for this attribute.

-  For ease of implmentation and to ensure interoperability, the following constraints apply:
-  - All values MUST use upper case letters (e.g. 'Z' not 'z')
-  - All values MUST NOT include the `time-secfrac` component
-  - All values MUST be in UTC.
-Therefore, all values MUST NOT use the `time-numoffset` component, and instead MUST use `Z` for the `time-offset`

-  While this attribute is a Timestamp, it MUST be treated as String for comparision purposes.
-Meaning, the "timestamp check" discussed above MUST be a case-sensitive string compare operation.
-This ensures that in order to perform a comparision check between two values, an alphabetically larger string will be a more recent timestamp.

 - Constraints:
   - Conditionally REQUIRED.
 See above.
 - Examples:
+  - `42`
-  - `2018-04-05T17:31:00Z`
+  - `915148800`

 ##### name